List of animated feature films of 2015: Highest-grossing animated films

 Minions became the first non-Disney animated film and the third animated film after Toy Story 3 (2010) and Frozen (2013) to gross over $1 billion, and is currently the fourth highest-grossing animated film of all time, the 20th highest-grossing film of all time and the highest-grossing film produced by Illumination.
 Inside Out is currently the 17th highest-grossing animated film of all time.
-Monkey King: Hero Is Back is currently the third highest-grossing fully Chinese animated film off all time.
+Monkey King: Hero Is Back is currently the third highest-grossing fully Chinese animated film of all time.